jordalgo/estream/api/estream.md

 # off

-A pre-bound function that unsubscribes a consumer from a stream.
+A pre-bound function that unsubscribes a consumer/subscriber from a stream.
 This is returned for every "on" function.

 **Parameters**